tonethar/IGME-330-Fall-2021/projects/code-style.md

 ## I. Web file naming conventions

-- "web" file names (HTML/CSS/JS/images etc) will be in all lower case letters, with words separated by dashes:
+- "web" file and folder names (HTML/CSS/JS/images etc) will be in all lower case letters, with words separated by dashes:
   - example **user-form.html** is ok, **userForm.html** is NOT allowed
   - spaces are NOT allowed in file names - ex. **user form.html** or **user%20form.html** are NOT allowed
   - capital letters are NOT allowed anywhere in file name (ex. camel case not allowed)